Authentication

 Manage Sessions

-Once you have successfully authenticated, you can manage your authenticated session by:
+Once you have successfully authenticated, you can manage your authenticated sessions by:

 • Getting details about the current session